momi-foundation-coding/nodejs-api-cli/README.md

 # How to use

-- Install: `npm i -g kemboijs-cli`
+- Install: `npm i -g nodejs-api-cli`
-- Create app: `kemboijs-cli init`
+- Create app: `nodejs-api-cli init`
     - Follow the steps and select your options
 - Run app: `npm start`
 - Drop tables: `npm run drop:db`
 - Create tables: `npm run create:db`
 - Run tests: `npm test`

-NB: When installing make sure you have admin priviledges otherwise, you will have to use `sudo npm i -g kemboijs-cli`
+NB: When installing make sure you have admin priviledges otherwise, you will have to use `sudo npm i -g nodejs-api-cli`

 Steps:
-  - Get help `kemboijs-cli -- -h` or `kemboijs-cli help`
+  - Get help `nodejs-api-cli -- -h` or `nodejs-api-cli help`
-  - Get version of app `kemboijs-cli -- -v` or `kemboijs-cli version`
+  - Get version of app `nodejs-api-cli -- -v` or `nodejs-api-cli version`

 ## Edit Database details
 Navigate to `src/models/setup.js`, edit the database name, username or password.